Hell in a Cell (2016): Main event

-In the main event, Sasha Banks defended the Raw Women's Championship against Charlotte in the first ever women's Hell in a Cell match.
+In the main event, Sasha Banks defended the Raw Women's Championship against Charlotte in the first-ever women's Hell in a Cell match, which was also the first-ever women's match to main event a WWE PPV.
 Before the cell lowered, Charlotte attacked Banks, leading to the two fighting outside the cell and into the crowd.
 Charlotte climbed the cell wall, but was knocked down by Banks.
 As Banks attempted to climb down, Charlotte caught Banks and powerbombed her through an announce table.
 Banks was about to be taken away on a stretcher and Charlotte to be declared the winner by forfeit, but Banks got off the stretcher and entered the cell, thus the match officially started.
 Banks dominated Charlotte early on, but the momentum shifted when Charlotte catapulted Banks into the cell wall for a nearfall.
 Banks applied the Bank Statement on Charlotte, but Charlotte got to her feet and tossed Banks over the top rope and out of the ring.
 Charlotte introduced a steel chair, but Banks performed a suicide dive on Charlotte.
 Later, Charlotte slammed Banks back first onto the chair for a nearfall.
 Outside the ring, Banks performed a Meteora on Charlotte from the cell wall.
-Banks then paid tribute to Eddie Guerrero by executing the Three Amigos suplexes and a Frog Splash on Charlotte for a nearfall.
+Banks then paid tribute to Eddie Guerrero by executing the Three Amigos and a Frog Splash on Charlotte for a nearfall.
 Banks re-applied the Bank Statement on Charlotte, but Charlotte escaped by rolling out of the ring.
 Banks performed her double knees on Charlotte through the chair for another nearfall.
 Charlotte then slammed Banks head first on the steel ring steps.
 Afterwards, Charlotte retrieved a table and attempted a Superplex on Banks through it, but Banks countered, knocking Charlotte onto the table.
 Banks retrieved another table, but Charlotte used it to ram Banks into the cell wall.
 Charlotte applied the Figure Four Leglock, but as she bridged into the Figure Eight, Banks attacked Charlotte with a chair to break the submission.
 After the two traded blows, Charlotte countered another Bank Statement attempt and performed three backbreakers on Banks for a nearfall.
 In the closing moments, Charlotte attempted a Moonsault on Banks through the table, but Banks cut her off.
 Banks then positioned the table on the opposite side of the ring and attempted a Powerbomb on Charlotte through it, but her back gave out.
 Charlotte took advantage by throwing Banks onto the table two times, and then executed Natural Selection to win the title for a third time.